-The special features options are mostly intended for commercial/retail use.
+The special features are mostly intended for commercial/retail use.

-Initial Channel You can select the tuner and channel or input that your TV tunes to each time the TV is turned on by plugging it back in.
+Initial Channel You can select the channel that your TV tunes to each time the TV is turned on by plugging it back in.
+Choose a video input or select Antenna or Cable Input and select a channel.